.

 They are very tired and long to stop (mime tiredness), but the star keeps leading them onwards (Wise Ones look to star and urge party to keep moving).

-As they come near to their journey’s end, King Herod gets to hear of them and summons them to him (Herod beckons them over.
+As they come near to their journey’s end, King Herod hears about them and summons them to him (Herod beckons them over.
 Servants hold back, the Wise Ones bow to Herod).

 Stop the narrative here and discuss with all the children what they think Herod may be thinking about.
-Draw out the idea that he really wants to do away with this new King, who he sees as an enemy, or rival.
+Draw out the idea that he really wants to do away with this new king, whom he sees as an enemy or rival.

 Continue the story: